 The BIFS modeling framework provides a new family of Bayesian image analysis models with the capacity to a)~enhance images beyond conventional standard Bayesian image analysis methods; b)~allow straightforward specification and implementation across a wide range of imaging research applications; and c)~enable fast and high-throughput processing.
 These benefits, along with the inherent properties of resolution invariance and isotropy, make BIFS a powerful tool for the image analysis practitioner.

-A particular strength of the BIFS approach is the ease with which one is able to try different prior models.
+A clear strength of the BIFS approach is the ease with which one is able to try different prior models.
 Experimenting with different priors might be considered problematic in other fields, but in Bayesian image analysis we typically know in advance that any model we can specify will be wrong and at best can approximately capture some characteristics from the image; if we simulate from Bayesian image analysis priors we would expect to be waiting an extremely long time before we see a realization that would be representative of an object of interest (e.g. a brain or a car).
 It is therefore often of benefit to try different models until finding a prior that has the desired impact on the posterior.
-This approach would have additional legitimacy if one reserves images purely for the purpose of formulating a preferred prior before analyzing the images of interest.

-The BIFS framework has much potential for future work to expand the foundations presented here: BIFS could be applied to spatio-temporal modeling, multi-image analysis, multi-modal medical imaging, color images, 3D images, other spatial basis spaces such as wavelets, multifractal modeling, non-continuous valued MRFs with hidden latent models, etc. We hope that other statisticians, engineers, and computer scientists with an interest in image analysis will begin to explore these potential areas.
+There are many opportunities to expand on the work presented here.
+BIFS could be applied to spatio-temporal modeling, multi-image analysis, multi-modal medical imaging, color images, 3D images, other spatial basis spaces such as wavelets, multifractal modeling, non-continuous valued MRFs with hidden latent models, etc. We hope that other statisticians, engineers, and computer scientists with an interest in image analysis will begin to explore these potential areas.